partylikeits1983/Quantitative-Finance/README.md

-##Just some useful jupyter notebooks
+# Just some useful jupyter notebooks for those interested in quantitative analysis